ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 Each model produces a result based on its inference, which is the process of machine learning to generate predictions from a dataset.
-The purpose of this document is to provide a technical design for the implementation of the inference request with multiple pipelines where the pipeline to run against is selected by a parameter.
+The purpose of this document is to provide a technical design for the implementation of the inference request with multiple pipelines where the pipeline to run is selected by a parameter.

 ## Glossary

 ### Pipelines

-Pipelines are defined as a set of models that follow each other, where the output of one model is used as input for the next models, and so on.
+Pipelines are defined as a set of models that follow each other, where the output of one model is used as input for the next model, and so on.
 A pipeline contains from 1 to n models.

 #### Pipelines flowchart 1.0.0